Two Ghanaians In US Jailed, Ordered To Pay Over $1M After Defrauding Americans In Romance Scams

 - Two Ghanaian nationals have been sentenced in the US and ordered to pay over $500,000 each

-- Based in Ghana, they targeted elderly US citizens through phone calls and online platforms
+- They reportedly targeted certain elderly US citizens through phone calls and online platforms

-- The Ghanaian convicts have been identified as Sadia Alhassan, 35, and Mohammed Saaminu Zuberu, 39
+- The suspects have been identified as Sadia Alhassan (35) and Mohammed Saaminu Zuberu (39)

-The convicts are Sadia Alhassan, 35, and Mohammed Saaminu Zuberu, 39.
+The two accused are Sadia Alhassan, 35, and Mohammed Saaminu Zuberu, 39.

-Reports from the US noted that one other, Shawn William Smith, 26, was convicted over the scheme that defrauded vulnerable US citizens by manipulating them into sending money to fictitious romantic partners.
+Reports from America noted that one other, Shawn William Smith (26), was convicted over the scheme that defrauded vulnerable US citizens by manipulating them into sending money to fictitious romantic partners.

 Alhassan, who resided in Tallahassee on a student visa, was sentenced to 18 months' imprisonment and three years' supervised release.